MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-endpoint.md

 Let's start by checking out the dashboards.

 ### View the device inventory

 The device inventory is where you'll see the list of endpoints, network devices, and IoT devices in your network.
 Not only does it provide you with a view of the devices in your network, but it also gives your in-depth information about them such as  domain, risk level, OS platform, and other details for easy identification of devices most at risk.

 ### View the Microsoft Defender Vulnerability Management dashboard

-Defender Vulnerability Management management helps you focus on the weaknesses that pose the most urgent and the highest risk to the organization.
+Defender Vulnerability Management helps you focus on the weaknesses that pose the most urgent and the highest risk to the organization.
 From the dashboard, get a high-level view of the organization exposure score, Microsoft Secure Score for Devices, device exposure distribution, top security recommendations, top vulnerable software, top remediation activities, and top exposed device data.

 ### Run a simulation

 Microsoft Defender for Endpoint comes with ["Do It Yourself" attack scenarios](https://securitycenter.windows.com/tutorials) that you can run on your pilot devices.
 Each document includes OS and application requirements as well as detailed instructions that are specific to an attack scenario.
 These scripts are safe, documented, and easy to use.
 These scenarios will reflect Defender for Endpoint capabilities and walk you through investigation experience.

 To run any of the provided simulations, you need at least [one onboarded device](/defender-endpoint/onboard-configure).